nipafx/lab-junitlambda/README.md

 This way the surefire plugin is not used but that's no problem.
 The runner will print a lot of colorful messages to the console.

-The tests can simply be run with `mvn test`.
+The tests can simply be run with `mvn -P snapshots test`.

 ## Further Reading